Meaad96s/predictive-model-on-jupyter-notebook/README.md

 # Predict Voice Disorders and Build Bayes Network Model using Jupyter Notebook

 ## Learning objectives
-The goal of this tutorial is to build machine learning model in Watson Studio™.
+The goal of this tutorial is to build a machine learning model in Watson Studio™.

 ## Prerequisite:
 1. Create an IBM Cloud account.